booklein/wpbookle/wp-content/plugins/wp-lister-for-ebay/readme.txt

 2. Profile Editor

 == Changelog ==
+= 2.0.9.16 =
+* added option to skip orders containing only foreign items from being created in WooCommerce
+* added dev option to limit batch size for inventory check tool
+* added ajax action hook wpl_ebay_item_query - to get the ItemID for a given listing_id from listing template via AJAX
+* added wple_run_scheduled_tasks ajax action hook to trigger only the eBay cron job (equal to wplister_run_scheduled_tasks)
+* limit number of orders to 25 and disable pagination when fetching orders from cron job
+* store SKU as order line item meta when creating orders in WooCommerce
+* make sure gallery widget items use same account as reference listing
+* show _custom_tracking_provider value on edit order page (fixes empty provider when completing sale via wple_complete_sale_on_ebay action hook)
+* improved error handling for active EPS upload mode - and fixed issue on servers where image URL was not publicly accessible
+* explain errors 21919152, 21919153, 21919154 (Shipping policy is required, etc.) and updated tooltips as well
+* when fetching orders from eBay, make sure each account (eBay user name) is only processed once
+* log to db when cron job is triggered
+* format multiple attribute values - replace pipe symbol (|) with line break
+* improved inventory check memory requirements - disable autoload for temp data (requires WP4.2+)
+* replace all occurrences of split() with explode() for PHP 7
+* trigger stock status notifications when reducing stock level
+* fixed sale price being applied even if sale start date was in the future
+* fixed cron job warning showing up on designated staging site
+* fixed ebay_item_id shortcode

+= 2.0.9.15 =
+* fixed possible issue with empty item specifics on some servers
+* fixed auto replenish option ignoring fixed quantity set in profile
+* fixed issue caused by invalid item specifics data returned by eBay (ignore recommended item specifics nodes with empty Name property)
+* added support for unknown tracking providers / shipping carriers when completing sale via wple_complete_sale_on_ebay action hook
+* log to db when wple_complete_sale_on_ebay action hook is triggered
+* check for missing database tables and show warning on settings pages
+* improved performance when updating products via CSV import
+* relabeled "Inventory Sync" option to "Synchronize sales"

 = 2.0.9.14 =
 * fixed possible layout issue caused by 3rd party CSS
 * fixed VAT tax rate not sent when B2B option is enabled